 The Difference Between Tropospheric and Stratospheric Aerosols

 Aerosols are tiny particles suspended in the Earth's atmosphere.
 They can be found in both the troposphere, which extends from the Earth's surface up to about 8-15 kilometers, and the stratosphere, located above the troposphere up to about 50 kilometers.
 Make Sunsets deploys aerosols 20 kilometers and above.
-While tropospheric aerosols have a relatively short lifespan and can impact local weather and air quality, stratospheric sulfate aerosols are more stable and have global consequences.
+While tropospheric aerosols have a relatively short lifespan and can impact local weather and air quality, stratospheric sulfate aerosols are more stable and have global impact.

 The Process of SAI